Register now for Nanomed 2021 in St.Gallen/ Switzerland

-We are happy to announce that we will organize the Nanomedicine conference in 2021 in St.Gallen/ Switzerland.
-More news will follow soon.
+We are happy to announce that we will organize the Nanomedicine conference in St.Gallen/ Switzerland from 7th - 9th September 2021.

 Best Poster Award Clinam 2018 for Cordula Hirsch

 Cordula Hirsch, Scientist at the Laboratory for Particles-Biology Interactions and collaborators from Korean Research Institute for Science and Standards (KRISS) as well as EPFL received the Best Poster Award for the Poster 'Interference of Engineered Nanomaterials in Flow Cytometry: A Case Study' at the International Conference of Nanotoxicology 2018 in Neuss (Germany) September 18 to 21, 2018.
 Congratulations!

 At the Swiss Nano Convention 2018, a new initiative designed to assist the transfer from invention to innovation has been revealed. contactpointnano.ch, an independent, national platform will pool the scientific and regulatory knowledge and expertise on the safe handling of synthetic nanomaterials available in Switzerland.

 Our team has succeeded in developing a new three-dimensional cell model of the human placental barrier.
 The "model organ" can quickly and reliably deliver new information on the intake of substances, such as nano-particles, by the placental barrier and on any possible toxic effects for the unborn child.
 This knowledge can also be used in the future for the development of new approaches to therapy during pregnancy. more

 We hosted the 10th European Placenta Perfusion Workshop at Empa in St.Gallen.
 The workshop was a great success!

 Best Poster Award to Tina Bürki